student-capstone-projects/culture-care/README.md

 ### Other Potential Features

+This section serves as a placeholder of other ideas and features.
+They may not be appropriate due to culture, number of users, number of providers, types of services, booking volume or other reasons.

-* Cost estimation – The cost of the service can be calculated prior to the service booking.
+* Cost estimation.
+The cost of the service can be calculated prior to the service booking.

 * In-App payment.
 Clients can pay in-app for the service.
 Providers can select preferred payment method.

 * Earning reports – Providers can view the earning reports directly from the application.
 They are able to filter the results by weekly, monthly, or